jakenicolos92/ds-algo/README.md

-# ds-algo
-Data structure and Algorithm
+# Data Structure & Algorithm
+Programming DS & Algo in Java

+## Sorting
+1. Insertion Sort : Two loops, first from left to right and second from right to left